jiamiwen/jiamiwen.github.io/_pages/about.md

   <p>
     My current interests lie in information security (cryptography, privacy-preserving technologies, AI × security) and its intersection with education (educational data security and governance, information security education).
-    Below are some outputs that I am the main contributor, either as First Author or (Co-)Corresponding Author✉️, with
+    Below are outputs that I am the main contributor, either as First Author or (Co-)Corresponding Author✉️, with
     <u>underlined names</u>
     indicating students or group members under my supervision.
     For others, please refer to